CYOU) and its Acquirer Sohu.com Limited (Nasdaq Ticker: SOHU) for Securities Violations

 If you sold Changyou stock or ADSs during the Class Period, you are a member of the “Class” and may be able to seek appointment as Lead Plaintiff.
 Lead Plaintiff motion papers must be filed with the United States District Court for the Southern District of New York no later than February 8, 2021.
 The Lead Plaintiff is a court-appointed representative for absent members of the Class.
 You do not need to seek appointment as Lead Plaintiff to share in any Class recovery in this action.
 If you are a Class member and there is a recovery for the Class, you can share in that recovery as an absent Class member.
 You may retain counsel of your choice to represent you in this action.

-If you would like to consider serving as Lead Plaintiff or have any questions about this lawsuit, you may contact David Schwartz of Labaton Sucharow, at (800) 321-0476, or via email at dschwartz@labaton.com.
+If you wish to learn more about your rights, please contact David J. Schwartz using the toll-free number (800) 321-0476 or via email at dschwartz@labaton.com.

-ODS Capital is represented by Labaton Sucharow, which represents many of the largest pension funds in the United States and internationally with combined assets under management of more than $2 trillion.
+Labaton Sucharow LLP is one of the world’s leading complex litigation firms representing clients in securities, antitrust, corporate governance and shareholder rights, and consumer cybersecurity and data privacy litigation.
 Labaton Sucharow has been recognized for its excellence by the courts and peers, and it is consistently ranked in leading industry publications.
 Offices are located in New York, NY, Wilmington, DE, and Washington, D.C.
-More information about Labaton Sucharow is available at www.labaton.com.
-You can view a copy of the complaint here.
+More information about Labaton Sucharow is available at http://www.labaton.com.

 0 Kommentare